objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 needs two hosts and the latter three.
 For more details on the demo server please refer to [Demo Server](http://github.com).

+> Note: It is recommended to install Fastsocket on all machines involved in the
+> tests, no matter they act as clients or servers, to avoid potential
+> bottlenecks in the original kernel.

+### BUILD DEMO ###

+Demo can be built by the following command:

+>	`[root@localhost fastsocket]# cd demo && make`

 ### SIMPLE WEB MODE ###

 In the simple web mode, two hosts are needed: